huongntn/portfolio-website/_research/sud-urban-rural-partnership.md

 ### Why the Supply Chain is the Lifeline

-In the context of a sprawling urban center, the supply chain is far more than logistics; it is the bridge that maintains the vitality of rural heritage.

-*   **Market Access:** The proximity to the urban area provides Tan Trieu with a massive, high-demand customer base, allowing small-scale orchard owners to scale their operations beyond local subsistence.
-*   **Efficiency through Structure:** By formalizing the supply chain, from orchard to wholesale markets to urban tables, the village ensures that the fruit maintains its quality and brand integrity, which is essential for competing in a modern economy.
-*   **Economic Stability:** A robust supply chain acts as a buffer.
-By integrating value-added products (like pomelo wine and medicinal goods) into the urban retail network, farmers insulate themselves against the seasonal price fluctuations of raw produce.
+In the context of a sprawling urban center, the supply chain is far more than logistics; it is the bridge that maintains the vitality of rural heritage. **Market access** allows the proximity of the urban area to provide Tan Trieu with a massive, high-demand customer base, enabling small-scale orchard owners to scale their operations beyond local subsistence.
+Furthermore, through the **efficiency of structure**, the village formalizes the supply chain from orchard to wholesale markets and finally to urban tables, ensuring that the fruit maintains the quality and brand integrity essential for competing in a modern economy.
+Finally, a robust supply chain provides **economic stability** as a buffer; by integrating value-added products like pomelo wine and medicinal goods into the urban retail network, farmers insulate themselves against the seasonal price fluctuations of raw produce.

 <img src="{{ '/assets/images/SUD_Re01_IMG03.png' | relative_url }}"
      alt="Location and Regional Connectivity of Tan Trieu"